 Rational people think at the margin

-In economics classes you will hear the term “marginal” repeatedly.
+In economics classes, you will hear the term “marginal” repeatedly.
 Economists calculate marginal costs, marginal revenues, marginal revenue product, etc. But what does this really mean?
 Thinking at the margin requires that we look at issues incrementally: “more” or “less.”
 Decision making becomes very clear when we think at the margin.
-It helps us to determine how many people to hire, whether to expand our business, whether to have one more beer, or one more bite of pizza.
+It helps us to determine how many people to hire, whether to expand our business, whether to have one more beer or one more bite of pizza.

 Let’s consider that you’re the manager of a horticulture operation and you must hire summer students to pick fruit.
 You wonder if you should hire 10 or 20 students, or maybe more: it’s unclear what the total should be.
 How would you approach this problem?

 You know that you have to pay each student $120/day and you know they will each pick fruit that goes to market and generates revenue for you.
 Thinking at the margin can help you to determine how many students to hire.
 Think of each student as a marginal cost: one more student = $120/day.
 And each student produces revenue for you.
 Let’s say Student #1 generates $500 in revenue.
 Do you hire that student?
-The answer is yes, because you earn more money than you pay out ($500 - $120 = $380).
+The answer is yes because you earn more money than you spend ($500 - $120 = $380).

 Still thinking at the margin, you consider hiring Student #2.
 You pay them $120/day, but this person generates only $400 in revenue.
 While the amount is less, do you hire one more student?
 The answer again is yes because it results in $280 in profit for you.
 For each hire, you do not ask whether you need five, seven or 10 students, you ask, “do I hire one more student?” which is an example of thinking at the margin.

-Now your work force has five students and you wonder if you should Student #6.
+Now your workforce has five students and you wonder if you should Student #6.
 You will pay them $120, but they will pick fruit that’s valued at $100.
 In this case, the marginal cost ($120) is less than the marginal revenue ($100).
 If you hired one more student, you would lose money.
 You can now see that the first three principles are related.
 You face trade-offs as a manager in the example above (hiring more students, or perhaps buying more equipment), and that your decision making will be better when you think at the margin.

 People respond to incentives

 Incentives are “reasons” people do things, or don’t do things in the case of “disincentives.”
 The most basic incentive in the study of economics is price.
 If you are a consumer and the price of your favourite product goes down, what are you likely to do?
 If you answered, “buy more,” you would be correct.
 Prices not only work on consumers, but on producers, but in the opposite manner.
 Think about organic produce.
 A quick trip to the grocery store should indicate that the cost of organic produce is much more.
 Because prices are high for organic products, we see increasingly more farms converting to organic production (in spite of the cost of doing so).
-High prices signal to producers that they should make more because they likely will increases their revenues and profits.
+High prices signal to producers that they should make more because they likely will increase their revenues and profits.

-There are many examples of pricing incentives in the market to get consumers to purchase more, or to commit to purchases sooner.
+There are many examples of pricing incentives in the market to get consumers to purchase more or to commit to purchases sooner.
 Just tonight as I was writing this section, I got a quote from a company to resurface my driveway.
-I was told that if I committed to pay before the end of the month, I would save the tax (roughly 10%).
+I was told that if I committed to pay their bill before the end of the month, I would save the tax (roughly 10%).
 That’s a substantial incentive for me to choose this company over competitors.

 Recycling programs are a good example of how incentives work to promote environmental outcomes.
-An incentive of just 10 cents/can or bottle is substantial enough to get people to return recyclables for a refund, which leads to reuse of metal and glass, and keeps such products out of the ditch and landfills.
+An incentive of just 10 cents/can or bottle is substantial enough to get people to return recyclables for a refund, which leads to the reuse of metal and glass, and keeps such products out of the ditch and landfills.
 Many government policies also rely on incentives to get people to behave in a certain manner.
 Consider the move to renewable energy, the production of biofuels, and even tax breaks for charitable giving.

 A disincentive would be a penalty, tax or fine that is levied for “bad behaviour.”
 Companies that pollute might be charged fees for dumping; higher taxes on cigarettes and alcohol are used to reduce consumption of those products; and people who speed run the risk of getting speeding tickets.